CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * make connections with intellects who have a common interest.
 * build a team of individuals who are eager to build a better world.
 * create an opportunity for learners, including myself, to continuously acquire knowledge.
 * Raise awareness of various technological advances for medical applications.
+* Showcase my skills and Achievements.

 ### Vision
-* I see myself as part of an evolution in medical technologies(including AI) that will result in accurate medical diagnostics, prognostics and companion diagnostics.
+* Be part of an evolution in medical technologies(including AI) that will result in accurate medical diagnostics, prognostics and companion diagnostics, and advancements in biomedical research.
 * Make connections with great developers and become one of them.
 * Bring Technology Innovation to the heart of the underdeveloped world.

 ### Values
 * I believe in respect for everyone no matter the gender, age, race or religion.